 RN Robertson Travelling Fellowship

-Up to $4000 is available to award in 2021 to support domestic or international travel for an early career researcher to undertake a research visit outside their host institution.
-More than one award can be made if the total requested funds are less than $4000.
+Up to $7000 is available to award in 2022 to support domestic or international travel for an early career researchers (research student or recent graduate) to undertake a research visit outside their host institution.
+The maximum available per award is $4000 and the committee may award less than the full requested budget.

 Applications for the R.N.
-Robertson Travelling Fellowship should be forwarded in electronic form to the Hon Secretary of ASPS (email@example.com).
+Robertson Travelling Fellowship should be forwarded as a single electronic form to the Hon Secretary of ASPS (firstname.lastname@example.org).

-Applications for the 2021 Fellowship will open 3 February 2021 and close 16 April 2021.
-To be eligible for this fellowship round some fraction of the planned work must take place in 2021.
+Applications for the 2022 Fellowship will close 28 March 2022.
+To be eligible for this fellowship round the planned work must take place in 2022.

 The application form can be downloaded here.